Inglorious Basterd

 Inglorious Basterd is the eighth mixtape by American rapper Logic.
-Initially released as a exclusive to his own fan server on Discord, it was released on his Bandcamp and YouTube channel on September 18, 2023, as his first independent mixtape in 10 years, since Young Sinatra: Welcome to Forever.
+Initially released as an exclusive to his own fan server on Discord, it was released on his Bandcamp and YouTube channel on September 18, 2023, as his first independent mixtape in 10 years, since Young Sinatra: Welcome to Forever.
 The mixtape is based on demos and tracks of Logic rapping over other artists' previously released beats, hence is free for listening and downloading due to a lack of sample clearances for official streaming.
 The title is taken from the 2009 film Inglourious Basterds.

 Production

-In the span of 2011 and 2023, Logic recorded numerous unreleased songs, either with the production from 6ix or the use of instrumentals from other hip hop songs including Kendrick Lamar's "Rigamortus" and "HiiiPower", Drake's "Started from the Bottom, Kanye West's "Real Friends", and Lil Wayne's "A Milli".
+In the span of 2011 and 2023, Logic recorded numerous unreleased songs, either with the production from 6ix or the use of instrumentals from other hip-hop songs including Kendrick Lamar's "Rigamortus" and "HiiiPower", Drake's "Started from the Bottom, Kanye West's "Real Friends", and Lil Wayne's "A Milli".

 Release

-On August 16, Logic announced on Instagram that "he would have new music out soon."
-The caption of the post says, "Here is the album artwork for my free mixtape Inglorious Basterd coming soon!!
+On August 16, Logic announced on Instagram that he "would have new music out soon."
+The caption of the post says, "Here is the album artwork for my free mixtape "Inglorious Basterd" coming soon!!
 I just dropped the intro song called "Still Pushin" over Lupe Fiasco's classic "Kick, Push" for free for everyone on Discord!!
 Join and enjoy!! #RattPack."

 Inglorious Basterd released on September 18, 2023, to Bandcamp and YouTube only as the samples are uncleared.